Western Gas gearing up to drill Australian well as environment plan gets regulator’s approval

 Western Australian company Western Gas has secured the regulator’s acceptance of its environment plan to manage drilling activities for the Sasanof-1 exploration well on the North West Shelf.

-Western Gas reported last week that it has received acceptance from Australia’s National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) for its environmental plan for the Sasanof-1 exploration well off Western Australia.
+Western Gas reported last week that it had received acceptance from Australia’s National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) for its environmental plan for the Sasanof-1 exploration well off Western Australia.

 The environment plan was submitted to Australian authorities in July 2021 when the company also secured a drilling rig for the well.
 The formal contract award for the Valaris – owned MS-1 semi-submersible rig was announced in November.

 Following an agreement from September 2021, Western Gas finalised the sale of 25 per cent of Western Gas (519P) Pty Ltd – the holding company for WA-519-P – with Global Oil and Gas Limited in November.
 As previously reported, the acquisition would enable Global to fund 50 per cent of the drilling cost for the Sasanof-1 exploration well.